 Food and Drink

 One thing you will never want for on a Virgin Premium Economy flight is food.
-Apart from the Wander Wall where snacks are available for the entire flight you are constantly plied with food.
-Right after take-off, you are given pretzels with your first drink. after 1-2 hours depending on the time of flight the Meal service comes round.
-The Premium economy meal is pretty much what you get in economy but the little touches of it being served on real crockery with real knives and forks just make it that bit more special.
+Apart from the Wander Wall where snacks are available for the entire flight, you are constantly plied with food.
+Right after take-off, you are given pretzels with your first drink.
+After 1-2 hours depending on the time of the flight the Meal service comes around.
+The Premium Meal is pretty much what you get in Economy but the little touches of it being served on real crockery with real knives and forks just make it that bit more special.

-Our meal for this flight was a starter of Walnut and Orange Salad, a choice of Lasagne, Chicken in herb cream sauce and Mousaka.
-We both went for Lasange.
+Our meal for this flight was a starter of Walnut and Orange Salad, a choice of Lasagne, Chicken in herb cream sauce, and Mousaka.
+We both went for the Lasange.
 And for dessert was a sticky toffee Slice.
-All accompanied by a choice of red or white wine and a bottle of water.
+All are accompanied by a choice of red or white wine and a bottle of water.
 The Starter was … a bit rubbish.
-The lasagne was fairly tasty and the dessert not great a little dry and a bit nothingy.
+The lasagne was fairly tasty and the dessert was not great, a little dry and a bit nothingy.
 But really Airline food is never fantastic and this is as good as any other flight.
-To be honest we just think we lucked out on a less than brilliant menu day as the return flight suited us better.
+To be honest we just think we lucked out on a less-than-brilliant menu day as the return flight suited us better.

 As the flight went on we were fed at regular intervals.
 First an Ice Cream, then later a Steak Pasty, and then finally shortly before landing a Cream Tea, which was excellent.

-Drink wise we were left a touch disappointed.
-After lunch, the cabin crew seem to disappear.
-We had had two drink services plus wine and a liqueur so it’s not like we’re starved of alcohol but after a gap of around two hours we were ready for another and out personal crew were nowhere to be seen.
+Drink-wise, we were a touch disappointed.
+After lunch, the cabin crew seemed to disappear.
+We had received two drink services plus wine and a liqueur so it’s not like we were starved of alcohol but after a gap of around two hours we were ready for another and our personal crew were nowhere to be seen.
 Call buttons unanswered.
 When they finally reappeared and provided us with our drinks they suggested going forward to pop our heads into the Upperclass bar, just behind the curtain if we needed anything again quickly.

 This is possibly a little picky and it hardly ruined our flight.
 It was just a bit odd to have such difficulty in getting a drink.
-We were not intent on getting sloshed but when stuck on a plane with nothing to do but sit, eat drink and watch, it a bit disappointed when one is taken away.
+We were not intent on getting sloshed but when stuck on a plane with nothing to do but sit, eat, drink, and watch, it was a bit disappointing when one is taken away.
 A small thing really.
 That aside the bar trolly had the usual selection of beers, wines, spirits, and mixers.

 The final two perks are all related to arrival.
 And these can be big advantages when trying to get through US Customs.
 Premium Economy is second off the plane only behind the upper-class guests.
-This means you get the run ion the immigration desks.
-If you haven’t been to the US, let us just say the immigration can be painfully slow.
+This means you get the run on the immigration desks.
+If you haven’t been to the US, let us just say immigration can be painfully slow.
 Any advantage you can get here is a big plus.
-On arrival to LAX, we were lucky to get to immigration with almost no queue knowing there were hundreds of people from out flight behind us.
+On arrival at LAX, we were lucky to get to immigration with almost no queue knowing there were hundreds of people from our flight behind us.